 Akhil Gogoi, a lawmaker from the Indian state of Assam, was released from jail and cases filed against him by the federal counter-terrorism law enforcement agency were decried as "bogus" by a special court.
-A day later, Congress Parliamentarian P. Chidambaram has slammed the National Investigating Agency (NIA) for "fudging" cases.
+A day later, Congress Parliamentarian P. Chidambaram has slammed the National Investigating Agency (NIA)

 "There is still time to save the NIA from going down the path of other discredited investigating agencies," Chidambram, a former federal Minister for Home Affairs, and Finance, tweeted on Friday morning.
 He is a senior parliamentarian of the country's main opposition party Congress.